 This means we cannot say that one vaccine is “better” than another.
 The best vaccine for you is the one you are offered first.
 Waiting longer to be immunized is a far greater risk than taking a vaccine with a slightly lower efficacy in clinical trials.

-On April 19, Dr Bonnie Henry announced that the AstraZeneca vaccine would be available in pharmacies and clinics across BC to those over 40 years old.
-This announcement follows an assessment from Health Canada that the risks of rare blood clots (which had led to a temporary pause in the rollout of this vaccine for those under 55), is very rare, at about four in a million.
+On April 27, Dr Bonnie Henry announced that the AstraZeneca vaccine would be available in pharmacies and clinics, as well as ‘hot spot’ areas across BC to those over 30 years old.
+This announcement follows an assessment from Health Canada that the risks of rare blood clots (which had led to a temporary pause in the rollout of this vaccine for those under 55), is very rare, and that the vaccine remains safe and effective.
 The health risks of COVID-19 – which include a much higher likelihood of blood clots – are far greater.

 Since December 2020, vaccines have been delivered regularly to locations in all health authorities in BC.
 The province is rolling out vaccines to priority groups in phases.

-We are currently in Phase Three, the age-based rollout to the public.
-In addition to age, vaccinations are now available to the extremely clinically vulnerable, as well as in clinics for particularly high-risk workplaces and communities.
+We are currently in the final phase of this plan, age-based rollout to everyone in the province age 12 and over.
 BC currently aims to offer all adults a first dose by the end of June 2021.

 Phases One and Two included long-term care and assisted living staff and residents, and home care workers.
 Workers in these sectors should have been offered at least one dose of the vaccine by their Health Authority.
-If they have not, health care workers are still eligible to register and book appointments; more information on how to do so in each Health Authority on the Immunize BC website.
+If they have not, health care workers are still eligible to register and book appointments here.
+Some operators may have been sent an ‘access code’ by their health authority for frontline workers to register; however this is being phased out.

 Resources and Testimonials